Fetch a quote collection

 | --- | --- | --- |

-| `USR_` | Validation error | Missing required fields, invalid currency codes, amounts outside the allowed range (1–100,000,000), or deprecated `payinCategory` values. |
+| `USR_` | Validation error | Missing required fields, invalid currency codes, amounts outside the allowed range, or invalid `payinCategory` or `payoutCategory` values. |

-| `CFG_` | Configuration error | Unsupported corridor, missing tenant configuration, or a `paymentRail` value not supported for the requested corridor. |
+| `CFG_` | Configuration error | Unsupported corridor or missing tenant configuration. |

 | `SYS_` | System error | Internal or upstream FX pricing failure.
 Retry the request; contact support if the error persists. |